 - We also train small groups at our office in Brookings, South Dakota USA, and will provide training at other locations if desired.

-Trusted by over 10,000 researchers and scientists at universities and private research farms, ARM is used in nearly 100 countries worldwide.
+Trusted by researchers and scientists at universities and private research farms, ARM is used in nearly 100 countries worldwide.

 We believe that customer support is very important.
 We appreciate receiving suggestions for program improvements from our customers, and want to solve any problems that may occur.
 Customer comments are a major source of ideas for new features in our software updates.